ashmidgley/bookshelf/README.md

 # Bookshelf
-Mid last year I found myself between jobs and reading more than usual.
+Midway through last year I found myself between jobs and reading more than usual.
 I was after a cool way to keep an eye on the stuff I was reading but none of the available options really struck my fancy.
 [This](https://bookshelf.co.nz) is my crack at something a bit smaller and simpler.
 You can share your shelf with others, customize the categories and ratings that you add books to and manage your account.<br/><br/><br />

 ![alt Mobile](public/mobile.png?raw=true "Mobile")<br/><br/><br/>
 ![alt Desktop](public/desktop.PNG?raw=true "Desktop")<br/><br/><br/>

 The frontend is written in [React](https://reactjs.org/) and the backend is a [.NET Core Web API](https://docs.microsoft.com/en-us/aspnet/core/web-api/?view=aspnetcore-3.1).
 All the book data is pulled from the [Google Books API](https://developers.google.com/books).
-Putting this together has answered a bunch of questions that I had about building web apps:
+Putting this together has answered a bunch of questions that I had about building web applications.
+Below are some of the articles that helped me out along the way.
  - [How do you securely store passwords in a database?](https://medium.com/@mehanix/lets-talk-security-salted-password-hashing-in-c-5460be5c3aae)
  - [What happens when a user forgets their password?](https://stackoverflow.com/questions/1102781/best-way-for-a-forgot-password-implementation)
  - [How do you implement JWT authentication in .NET Core?](https://medium.com/@mmoshikoo/jwt-authentication-using-c-54e0c71f21b0)